-This webinar is sponsored by the Academy of Architecture for Health (AAH) on November 12, 2019 from 2–3pm ET.
-Earn 1 AIA LU.
+This webinar was sponsored by the Academy of Architecture for Health (AAH) on November 12, 2019.

 While urban health systems are often credited with driving healthcare innovation, rural and Critical Access Hospitals can also be fertile ground for new ideas.
 The staffing and funding shortages common in rural environments can inspire creative design solutions that push the boundaries of traditional healthcare programming and planning, leveraging space and staff in new ways.
 This session will showcase several recent hospital design innovations – such as “universal platforms” – that have been spearheaded by rural providers.